Drusy/drusy.github.io/_posts/2013-03-01-files-drag-and-drop.md

 ## Why should you choose Files Drag & Drop ?
 You don't need to get the IP address of your device, don't need to remember a password, and with the full version you can open files remotely !
-It works only through Wifi for now, but we have plans to widen the possibilities in future.
+It works only through Wi-Fi for now, but we have plans to widen the possibilities in future.

 ## How it looks :